jamesseanwright/glitch-hunt/README.md

 * S - shoot

+## Making Of

+I wrote a [blog entry](https://jamesswright.co.uk/blog/1474997-glitch-hunt-js13kgames-2016) detailing the motivation and technology behind my game, as well as what could have gone better.

+## Judges' Feedback

+> A cool mix of guitar hero/DDR and a metroidvania.
+Nice idea, fun!
+- Christer Kaitila

+> I really liked that this game was not just a typing game but also had some fighting in it.
+It was very smart to make the typing part only use keys you would need for fighting, so your hand would always be ready for the challenge.
+Overall, the game is well made.

+- Jupiter Hadley

 ## Local Development

 Once you've cloned this repository, you'll need to run the install script.
 This cURLs the [NanoTunes](https://github.com/jamesseanwright/nanotunes) library into the `lib` directory.